 Learn how ammonia emissions negatively impact pig performance and how to mitigate them

 The most common complaint producers hear when people drive past or visit a pig barn is the smell.
 Ammonia, a gas released when manure decomposes, can be easily recognized by its pungent odor.
-Ammonia can be detrimental to the health and welfare of animals and employees, even at low concentrations.
+Ammonia can be detrimental to the health and welfare of animals and employees, when at low concentrations.
 Livestock production is responsible for almost 64% (Dopelt et al., 2019) of global ammonia emissions.
 The global swine industry is responsible for about 15% of ammonia emissions associated with livestock.
-The swine industry’s contribution varies by region due to the concentration of animals and can be as high as 60% in areas of China and 25% in Europe (Oliver et al., 1998; Philippe et al., 2011; Xu et al., 2014).
+The swine industry’s contribution varies by region due to the concentration of animals and can be as high as 60% in areas of China and 25% in Europe (Olivier et al., 1998; Philippe et al., 2011; Xu et al., 2014).

-Considering that scenario, many swine producers must ask: how can we control ammonia in grow-finish operations?
+Considering the scenario, many swine producers must ask: how can we control ammonia in grow-finish operations?
 First, it’s necessary to understand where ammonia originates.
 In swine operations, ammonia is a byproduct of microbial decomposition of urine and feces in the manure storage pit below the floor.